Exhibition railway station, Brisbane

+Exhibition is a railway station operated by Queensland Rail on the Exhibition line.
+It opened in 1881 and serves the Brisbane Showgrounds in the Brisbane suburb of Bowen Hills.
+It is an elevated station, featuring one island platform with two faces.

+The station is typically only opened during the Ekka show or other special events at the Brisbane Showgrounds; it will be operated year-round following the completion of the Cross River Rail project.

+History

 Previously an extra ticket surcharge had to be paid to travel to the station.
 In 2009, Translink CEO Peter Strachan blamed the surcharge on the Royal National Agricultural & Industrial Association not willing to pick up the cost of running the station.
 The surcharge was removed in 2012.

-Because of the requirements of the Show, the station is equipped with facilities for dealing with livestock.
-The line passing through the station is regularly used by trains traveling between Roma Street station and Mayne depot.
+Because of the historical requirements of the Show, the station was equipped with facilities for dealing with livestock, being a short siding off the old Platform 2 next to the Industrial Pavilion.
+Since redevelopment from the separate platforms 1, 2 and 3 into the new island platform arrangement this has been removed, along with associated works at the previous Normanby sidings and wagon shop as apart of Cross River Rail.
+The line passing through the station is regularly used by trains traveling between Roma Street station and Mayne depot, along with freight bypassing the CBD stations.